 Experienced injury attorneys help you if you suffer medical malpractice

-Recognized for excellent service to their clients, the law firm of Schochor and Staton, P.A. delivers aggressive legal representation if a loved one is injured due to medical negligence.
+Recognized for excellent service to their clients, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. delivers aggressive legal representation if a loved one is injured due to medical negligence.
 Serving clients nationwide from offices in Baltimore, Maryland, and Washington, DC, we offer a free consultation.
 Contact us online or call 410-234-1000 today.